-The world lost one of the rarest souls when Harold Clenton Mace, Jr. left us.
-Born May 29, 1949, Harold lived a life like no one else - a wild at heart hippie, a loving good man, and always up for an adventure.
+The world lost one of the rarest souls when Harold Clenton Mace Jr., left us.
+Born May 29, 1949, Harold lived a life like no one else, a wild at heart hippie, a loving good man, and always up for an adventure.

 He married the love of his life, Cora Mace, in 1979.
 Though their marriage came to an end, they remained in a loving and caring relationship.
 That spoke to who Harold was, a man who believed family was everything.

-In recent years, Harold moved to Pittsburgh to live with his daughter Shaelinn and her dog Dio.
-Being closer to his daughter Colecia and his beloved granddaughters Quil and Zela brought him joy, and together they spent cherished time as a family.
+In recent years, Harold moved to Pittsburgh to live with his daughter, Shaelinn, and her dog Dio.
+Being closer to his daughter, Colecia, and his beloved granddaughters, Quil and Zela, brought him joy, and together they spent cherished time as a family.

 Outside of family he found joy in simple pleasures.
 He loved being on the water with a fishing pole in his hand, and he could hold his own at any pool table, playing with the same focus and mischief that defined him everywhere else.
-He had a true passion for youth coaching, pouring his heart into mentoring young people — passing on not just skills, but lessons in confidence, teamwork, and grit.
+He had a true passion for youth coaching, pouring his heart into mentoring young people, passing on not just skills, but lessons in confidence, teamwork, and grit.

 Above all else, Harold was the best and devoted Dad and Pappy.
-He led an incredible, sometimes insane life — full of adventure, laughter, and love.
+He led an incredible, sometimes insane life, full of adventure, laughter, and love.
 He was happiest surrounded by family, telling stories, laughing, and never turning down a smoke or a good tune.
 He was a man who lived freely, loved deeply, and encouraged those around him to do the same.

-Harold is survived by his children and grandchildren: Michael (Lisa), and their children Michaela, Michan, Mallory, Easton, and Pyper; Colecia (Kc), and their children Mia, Quil, and Zela; and Shaelinn, along with her cool dog Dio.
-He also leaves behind a close and loving extended family — his father, siblings, nieces, nephews, great-grandchildren, and friends — all of whom will miss him dearly and keep his stories alive.
+Harold is survived by his children and grandchildren, Michael (Lisa), and their children, Michaela, Michan, Mallory, Easton, and Pyper; Colecia (Kc), and their children, Mia, Quil, and Zela; and Shaelinn, along with her cool dog, Dio.
+He also leaves behind a close and loving extended family, his father, siblings, nieces, nephews, great-grandchildren, and friends, all of whom will miss him dearly and keep his stories alive.

-In lieu of flowers, donations can be made to Veteran’s charities.
+In lieu of flowers, donations can be made to Veterans charities.

-Visits: 129
+Visits: 1663

 This site is protected by reCAPTCHA and the